 This was, at once, a high-minded and a base aspiration.
 Addison wanted to take the highest quality of ideas, arguments, classical references – but serve them up in a way that could be eagerly digested by any bloke (or, importantly for his Spectator, woman) who walked into coffee house.
 He rejected the idea that the classics were historical, or that you needed to be a clergyman or a specialist to understand their beauty.
 Each week in today’s Spectator we have Ancient & Modern, a column about the classical world and its parallels with today.
 We agree with Addison think that the values and relevance of the classical world is eternal.
 We’re now thinking of bringing back Addison’s Latin Quote of the Day on the daily Coffee House email: it’s amazing how much wisdom can be stored in so few words.

 Almost all of The Spectator’s essays – not just those of Addison and Steele – were humorous.
 Some were rude or even outrageous, but the tone mattered: it was a vehicle for exploring incendiary topics without getting swivel-eyed.
 Humour was the medium for a proper exchange of ideas, the antidote to tribalism (or “enthusiasm,” as Addison called it).
-And that this mattered because man is (as he famously put it) a “social animal”.
+And that this mattered because man is (as he famously put it in edition no3) a “sociable animal”.
 Today’s Spectator always leads on a cartoon, drawn by the peerless Morten Morland: now and again, I wonder if this gentle Norwegian might be Britain’s greatest cartoonist since Gillray.

 Addison’s Spectator didn’t last long.
 The government regulation mean a new tax (to fund a national lottery) meant the end the year after it started.
 Addison and Steele steadily killed off their characters – Sir Roger de Coverely passed away (and was anyway depicted as being lost in new world where people were judged by performance, not by birth).
 Sir Andrew Freeport moved away, Will Honeycomb caught the clap.